Short Chain Fatty Acids: hidden heroes of the gut and a baby’s immunity?!

 These Short Chain Fatty Acids are heros and here’s why they are so crucial:

 So - first thing’s first.
 What are they?

 It is your own gut microbiota that produces these Short Chain Fatty Acids (SCFA) in the large bowel.

 What do they do?

 Well, you’ve heard that being more Alkaline is a powerful thing?
 Well, production of SCFA has been shown to reduce ‘luminal pH’ - why is this good?
 This tends to stop pathogenic microorganisms and has been shown to increase the absorption of some nutrients (1)

 Keeping things tight….!

 Further, we have found that certain SCFA (butyrate specifically) feed the epithelial cells in the gut and increases mucin production.
 In English: it has been suggested to improve the barrier function of the gut - tightening things up and ensuring nothing that isn't meant to get through does.
 Exactly what you want when you are growing a small person.

-The holy grail of inflammation reduction has also been discussed in relation to SCFA.
+The holy grail of inflammation reduction (click here for more on why chronic inflammation is not what you want) has also been discussed in relation to SCFA.
 In fact - there has been a kick up in research done in this area given links that have been discovered between having low levels of certain SCFAs and inflammatory disorders including the development of Asthma in children….

 ‘reduced levels of propionate producers have been detected in children at risk of asthma.’
 (2)